-What steps can I take to make sure I am safe and secure?
+What steps you can take to make sure you are safe and secure

 Check the identity of all callers to your home.
 Our employees and contractors carry photographic identification.
 Always ask for identification before letting anyone in to your home.

 Check who is at the door by using a door viewer, if you have one, or a window.
 If you live in a flat with an entry-phone, do not let anyone in unless you know who they are.

 Only answer the door when you are ready.
 If you have a security chain fitted, use it.